The art of cinema can do many things. It can enlighten, inform and criticize

 Instead of just hiring a sniper or explosives expert Eddie has some imaginative

-tamper with the ducts so they can slither their way to the passenger
+tampered with the ducts so they can slither their way to the passenger

 just right for the little beasties and set a timer to let the snakes out mid